coralproject/reef/CODE-STYLES.md

 # Javascript conventions

-We are currently working under the [Airbnb js react conventions](https://github.com/airbnb/javascript/tree/master/react).
+We have not instituted a js convention, however refer to the [Airbnb js react conventions](https://github.com/airbnb/javascript/tree/master/react).